stq/rotmg-auto/readme.md

 ***
 All regards to nrelay author, even if he is TS BS fan

-Also regards to daily login plugin
+Also regards to daily login plugin author